10 Ways to Lower Your Prostate Cancer Risk

 Put Fitness on Your Side

-Lack of exercise and a sedentary lifestyle can increase your risk for prostate cancer, so shoot for the American Cancer Society-recommended minimum of 150 minutes of moderate-intensity exercise (like walking or yoga), or 75 minutes of vigorous activity (like jogging or swimming) every week.
-The payoff is impressive: Caucasian men who are moderately or highly active have a 53 percent lower risk of prostate cancer than sedentary or mildly active men.
+A sedentary lifestyle increases your risk for prostate cancer, so shoot for the American Cancer Society-recommended minimum of 150 minutes of moderate-intensity exercise (like walking or yoga), or 75 minutes of vigorous activity (like jogging or swimming) every week.
+The payoff is impressive: Caucasian men, who are moderately or highly active, have a 53 percent lower risk of prostate cancer than sedentary, or mildly active men.

 Even brisk walking greatly reduces the chance of recurrence in men with early-stage prostate cancer.
 Increasing your fitness level safely takes time, so listen to your body and be patient with your progress.